jfeldbrugge/Geometric-Algebra/index.md

 This result generalizes the Green's functions we saw in the two-dimensional case.

 ### Aplications in Physics
+Geometric algebra is a very natural language for problems in physics.
+We here go through a few examples.

 #### Maxwell equations
 The Maxwell equations in vaccuum for electromagnetism are often written as